rear/rear.github.com/about/index.md

 as part of their disaster recovery policy (which complements their existing backup policy).

 ReaR complements backup and restore of data with bare metal disaster recovery.
 ReaR can also act as local backup software, but ReaR is not a a backup management software.
-In many enterprise environmentments, data backup and restore happens via dedicated backup software which is integrated by ReaR and used to restore the data onto a recovery system.
+In many enterprise environmentments, data backup and restore happens via dedicated backup software which is integrated by ReaR and used to restore the data onto a replacement system as part of the automated disaster recovery procedure implemented by ReaR.

 ReaR has support for built-in backup methods using 'tar' and 'rsync' that are used for backup and restore.